Southern Maryland Oil reduces identified collisions by 59% with Lytx

-When Stone rolled out the Driver Safety program at Southern Maryland Oil, he took ample time helping drivers get familiar and comfortable with how it works, even taking rides in the cab and looking at video footage with drivers.
+When Stone rolled out the Driver Safety programme at Southern Maryland Oil, he took ample time helping drivers get familiar and comfortable with how it works, even taking rides in the cab and looking at video footage with drivers.

 Stone strongly advises exercising patience in the implementation phase.

-“Our drivers are a group of people proud of what they do, and they realize what they’re hauling,” Stone explained.
+“Our drivers are a group of people proud of what they do, and they realise what they’re hauling,” Stone explained.
 “When you have a driver in his fifties who’s been driving for twenty years, he’s sensitive to criticism.”
 Stone added, “It takes thirty days to break old habits and change unsafe, risky behaviors.
 But changing the attitude of your professional drivers, if done correctly, can make a huge difference in the long run.”

 The Power of Coaching

-Stone thinks one of the reasons the Driver Safety Program is such an effective training tool is that drivers want to avoid having to face video documentation of things they did wrong.
+Stone thinks one of the reasons the Driver Safety Programme is such an effective training tool is that drivers want to avoid having to face video documentation of things they did wrong.
 “What makes it so successful is that the drivers don’t want to put themselves in that place again.”

 In fact, drivers are so motivated by what they see that Stone said that disciplinary action for unsafe driving is the absolute last step and is rarely necessary since coaching drivers after incidents makes them want to conform to improve skills.

-As a result, the Driver Safety Program has helped the company reduce cell phone usage while driving by 86 percent, improve instances of unbelted drivers by 69 percent, and reduce identified* collisions by 59 percent.
+As a result, the Driver Safety Programme has helped the company reduce cell phone usage while driving by 86 percent, improve instances of unbelted drivers by 69 percent, and reduce identified* collisions by 59 percent.

-Fortunately, Southern Maryland’s good track record with low accident frequency was further improved by using the Driver Safety Program. “[Our insurance company has ranked us number two] for the least amount of money spent on accidents—I’m sure the [Driver Safety] Program has a lot to do with that.”
+Fortunately, Southern Maryland’s good track record with low accident frequency was further improved by using the Driver Safety Programme. “[Our insurance company has ranked us number two] for the least amount of money spent on accidents—I’m sure the [Driver Safety] Program has a lot to do with that.”

 The Bottom Line

-“From the beginning, the [Driver Safety] Program has been a major tool for our safety culture,” said Stone.
+“From the beginning, the [Driver Safety] Programme has been a major tool for our safety culture,” said Stone.
 “The whole way I train folks and implement safety would be changed if I didn’t have it.
 As long as you roll it out correctly, are transparent with the drivers about what you’re doing, set the rules, and have a thirty-day grace period, you’re going to improve your safety statistics.”